nf-core/eager/docs/usage.md

 Since our input data is paired-end, we will be using `DeDup` for duplicate removal, which takes into account both the start and end of a merged read before flagging it as a duplicate.
-To ensure this happens works properly we first need to diable base quality trimming of collapsed reads within Adapter Removal.
+To ensure this happens works properly we first need to disable base quality trimming of collapsed reads within Adapter Removal.
 To do this, we will provide the option `--preserve5p`.
-Additionally, Dedup should only be provided with merged reads, so we will need to provide the ooption `--mergedonly` here as well.
+Additionally, Dedup should only be provided with merged reads, so we will need to provide the option `--mergedonly` here as well.
 We can then specify which dedupper we want to use with `--dedupper`.